Solar-pumped Radiation-balanced Laser: Introduction

 Ytterbium (Yb)-doped YAG provides markedly superior thermal performance compared to Nd:YAG, primarily due to its lower quantum defect.
-As a quasi-three-level gain medium, Yb:YAG features a broad emission bandwidth that enables pulse durations down to a few hundred femtoseconds.
-Near room temperature, its emission and absorption spectra partially overlap, and the material exhibits reduced optical quenching, allowing doping concentrations beyond \SI{10}{\%} \cite{Yang2002}.
-However, the small energy gap between the lower laser level ($^4I_{13/2}$) and the ground state leads to significant thermal population, increasing the lasing threshold relative to Nd-based systems and requiring higher pump intensities.
-Despite this higher threshold, Yb:YAG has become the dominant gain medium for high-peak-power laser development over the past several decades, owing to its long upper-state lifetime and excellent optical properties \cite{fattahi2014third}.
-In Yb:YAG, the thermal population of the terminal laser level further reduces efficiency, intensifying thermal management challenges and causing thermo-optic distortions.
+As a quasi-three-level gain medium, the broad emission bandwidth of Yb:YAG, enables pulse durations down to a few hundred femtoseconds.
+Near room temperature, its emission and absorption spectra partially overlap, and its reduced optical quenching allows for doping concentrations beyond \SI{10}{\%} \cite{Yang2002}.
+However, the energy gap between the lower laser level ($^4I_{13/2}$) and the ground state leads to significant thermal population, increasing the lasing threshold relative to Nd-based systems and requiring higher pump intensities.
+Moreover, the thermal population of the terminal laser level further reduces efficiency, intensifying thermal management challenges and causing thermo-optic distortions.
 To mitigate these effects and improve beam quality, \YbIII lasers have been realized in a variety of geometries, including fiber, thin-disk, and slab configurations \cite{snitzer1961proposed, martin1972multiple, eggleston1989deviation, giesen1994scalable, fattahi2014third, nubbemeyer20171, fattahi2016high, li20240, endo2007feasibility, wang2023investigation, petermann2005highly}.

 In Yb:YAG thin-disk lasers, the active medium is water-cooled through one of its flat faces.
 The high surface-to-volume ratio enables efficient heat removal into the heat sink, resulting in a nearly uniform transverse temperature gradient within the homogeneously pumped central region of the disk.
 This minimizes stress-induced birefringence, thermal lensing, and aspherical aberrations, thereby preserving diffraction-limited beam quality.
 The cooled crystal face is often coated to function as a folding mirror or the end mirror of the resonator.
 To overcome the reduced pump absorption inherent to the thin gain medium, a multi-pass pumping scheme is employed in which multiple parabolic mirrors redirect pump light through the medium several times.
 The arrangement of parabolic mirrors determines the number of passes, which in turn directly affects both pump absorption efficiency and the resulting beam quality \cite{4244423}.